ideamartio/ideamart-php/README.md

 What do you get when you couple your programming knowledge with the Ideamart platform?
 An IdeaPro application with endless possibilities!
-Imagine you need to send an SMS and get the delivery notification, invoke a USSD menu in a registered user’s phone, or even make an in in-app purchase through the carrier billing!
-IdeaPro is where you can bring your ideas to life!
+With Ideamart APIs you can send/receive SMS, get SMS delivery notification, invoke a USSD menu with the USSD API, Implement location based services using LBS API or even make an in-app purchse through the carrier billing.
+IdeaPro is where you can bring your ideas to life and monetize them.

   #### Ideamart by Platform